-The ingress protection rating of a luminaire shall be IP66 in accordance with the standards EN 60598-1:2021 and EN 60529:1992.
+The ingress protection rating of a luminaire shall be IP66 in accordance with the standards EN IEC 60598-1:2021 and EN 60529:1992.

-NOTE 3: In decorative lighting and railway platform lighting, luminaires with the ingress protection rating of IP65 can also be used.
+NOTE 3: In decorative lighting and on covered parts of railway platforms (ceiling luminaire)platform lighting, luminaires with the ingress protection rating of IP65 can also be used.

-The ingress protection rating of a luminaire shall remain the same for the whole rated useful lifetime of the luminaire, including appropriate maintenance.
+The ingress protection rating of a luminaire shall remain IP66the same for the whole rated useful lifetime of the luminaire, including appropriate maintenance.